dotnet/infer/userguide/StringFormat operation.md

 In this tutorial we'll take a look at a powerful string operation supported in Infer.NET, **StringFormat**, and the sorts of models one can define with it.

-You can run the code in this tutorial either using the [Examples Browser](The examples browser.md) or by opening the Tutorials solution in Visual Studio and executing **StringFormat.cs**.
+You can run the code in this tutorial either using the [Examples Browser](The examples browser.md) or by opening the Tutorials solution in Visual Studio and editing RunMe.cs to execute [StringFormat.cs](https://github.com/dotnet/infer/blob/master/src/Tutorials/StringFormat.cs).

 ### Inferring an argument